Intermittent fasting: Intermittent feeding

 Other feeding schemes, such as hypocaloric feeding and intermittent feeding, also called bolus feeding were under study.
 A 2019 meta-analysis found that intermittent feeding may be more beneficial for premature infants, although better designed studies are required to devise clinical practices.
 In adults, reviews have not found intermittent feeding to increase glucose variability or gastrointestinal intolerance.
 A meta-analysis found intermittent feeding had no influence on gastric residual volumes and aspiration, pneumonia, mortality nor morbidity in people with a trauma, but increased the risk of diarrhea.

 Food production

 Intermittent fasting, or "skip-a-day" feeding, is supposedly the most common feeding strategy for poultry in broiler breeder farms worldwide, as an alternative to adding bulky fibers to the diet to reduce growth.
 It is perceived as welfare-reducing and thus illegal in several European countries including Sweden.
 Intermittent fasting in poultry appears to increase food consumption but reduce appetitive behaviors such as foraging.

 Religious fasting

-Intermittent fasting exists in some religious practices.
+Some different types of fastings exist in some religious practices.
 These include the Black Fast of Christianity (commonly practiced during Lent), Vrata (Hinduism), Ramadan (Islam), Yom Kippur (Judaism), Fast Sunday (The Church of Jesus Christ of Latter-day Saints), Jain fasting, and Buddhist fasting.
 Religious fasting practices may only require abstinence from certain foods or last for a short period of time and cause negligible effects.